renzoxie/installSaflok/README.md

 >
 > Compatible with win8*,win10*, win2012*,win2016*, have not be tested on win7 yet<br />
-> For win2008R2, need powershell version 5 or above<br />
+> For win2008R2, need Powershell version 5 or above<br />

 # features